OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 ###### rpartition(s, s or p fragment, b omitFragment (optional))

 Returns an array of strings [ a, fragment, z ] where a is the substring within s before the last occurrence of fragment, and z is the substring after the last instance of fragment.
 (Rpartition means “reverse partition.”)
 For example, `"parallel".rpartition("a")` returns 3 strings: [ "par", "a", "llel" ].
 Otherwise works identically to partition() above.

 ### Encoding and hashing

 ###### diff(s1, s2, s timeUnit (optional))

 Takes two strings and compares them, returning a string.
 Returns the remainder of s2 starting with the first character where they differ.
-For example, `diff("cacti", "cactus")` returns "us".
+For example, `"cacti".diff("cactus")` returns "us".
 Also works with dates; see [Date functions](#diffd1-d2-s-timeunit).

 ###### escape(s, s mode)